czerwonamaupa/Simulacra-and-Simulation/chapters/01-the-precession-of-simulacra.md

-To seek new blood in its own death, to renew the cycle through the mirror of crisis, negativity, and antipower: this is the only solution—alibi of every power, of every institution attempting to break the vicious circle of its irresponsibility and of its fundamental nonexistence, of its already seen and of its already dead.
+To seek new blood in its own death, to renew the cycle through the mirror of crisis, negativity, and antipower: this is the only solution-alibi of every power, of every institution attempting to break the vicious circle of its irresponsibility and of its fundamental nonexistence, of its already seen and of its already dead.